 To allow the Board to discharge its duties effectively, all Directors are provided with relevant information on a timely basis.
-In this regard, management reports are provided to all Directors in advance of all Board and Committee meetings.
+In this regard, management reports and appropriate supporting documentation are provided to all Directors in advance of all Board and Committee meetings.
 All of the Directors have unfettered access to the services of the Group Finance Director who also fulfils the role of Company Secretary.
 In addition, if required, all Directors are freely able to obtain independent advice in the furtherance of their duties at the Group’s expense.

 The Board is supported in its work by an Audit Committee and a Remuneration Committee.
 The Audit Committee is chaired by Julian Cazalet and the Remuneration Committee is chaired by Nigel Keen.
 The remaining Non-Executive directors are members of both committees.
 The Executive Directors are invited to attend meetings of these committees when appropriate.

-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.
+6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 8. Promote a corporate culture that is based on ethical values and behaviours

-9. Maintain governance structures and processes that are fit for purpose and support good decision making by the board
+9. Maintain governance structures and processes that are fit for purpose and support good decision making by the Board

-10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders